 Mencia is very friendly with vegetable dishes you’d a bit of pepper to, such as wild rice dishes, mushroom risotto, or a juicy portabello mushroom steak with a side of peppers and onion.

 Mencia is not even close to mainstream, so you’ll find several styles out in the wild as not one style has become popular yet.
-Generally you’ll never find a single-varietal Mencia, and other indigenous varietals will be blended in to smooth out Mencia’s bitter profile.
-Oak aging will further reduce the bitter tannin in this wine, adding vanilla or nutmeg flavours in its wake.
-Despite the different styles, one thing is for sure, this is a wine that will evolve with aging, and young Mencia should be decanted for approximately half an hour before serving.
+Generally, you’ll never find a single-varietal Mencia, and other indigenous varietals will be blended in to smooth out Mencia’s bitter profile.
+Oak ageing will further reduce the bitter tannin in this wine, adding vanilla or nutmeg flavours in its wake.
+Despite the different styles, one thing is for sure, this is a wine that will evolve with ageing, and young Mencia should be decanted for approximately half an hour before serving.

 Do you have a favourite Mencia and Food Pairing?
 Let us know in the comments below!